Al-Yahudu Tablets

 The Al-Yahudu tablets are a collection of about 200 clay tablets from the sixth and fifth centuries BCE on the exiled Judean community in Babylonia following the destruction of the First Temple.
-They contain information on the physical condition of the exiles from Judah and their financial condition in Babylon.
+They contain information on the physical condition of the exiles from Judah and their financial condition in southern Babylonia.
 The tablets are named after the central settlement mentioned in the documents, āl Yahudu (Akkadian "The town of Judah"), which was "presumably in the vicinity of Borsippa".

 The earliest document in the collection dates back to 572 BCE, about 15 years after the destruction of the Temple, during the reign of Nebuchadnezzar II.
 The most recent tablet dates back to 477 BCE, during the reign of Xerxes I, about 60 years after the Return to Zion began and about 20 years before the rise of Ezra the Scribe.

-Discovery and research

-The public records do not contain information on the location and date of the discovery of the documents in Iraq, and it seems that they were not found in an archaeological excavation.
-The first time the public was exposed to the documents and the settlement of al-Yahudu was in an article by two French researchers in 1999, which dealt with three legal documents of Jews in Babylon, including the city of al-Yahudu itself.
-These three certificates were part of a small collection of six documents in the possession of Israeli antiquities collector Shlomo Moussaieff.

-At the beginning of the 21st century, it turned out that this was not a small collection, but a collection of more than 200 documents, most of which were in two other private collections.
-Some of the documents were presented in 2004 at ANU – Museum of the Jewish People in Tel Aviv and were investigated in part by Kathleen Abraham of Bar-Ilan University.
-Since then, the entire collection has been investigated mainly by two researchers, Cornelia Wunsch of Germany and Laurie Pearce of the United States.
-After a series of papers on documentary issues, Wunsch and Pierce published in early 2015 and 2022 the first full translations and analysis of the collection in a series of two books.

-Geography

-The location and circumstances of the discovery of the documents have not been published.
-However, the location of the communities mentioned in the documents, where exiled Jews settled, can be traced based on clues found in the documents' contents.
-The assessment is based on two main components:
+The Texts